 - Once the oil is hot, add the onion and tomato paste and fry till the masala turns golden brown.

 - Do this on medium heat.

 - Frying the masala may take up to 15 – 20 minutes.

 - Keep adding little water if the masala turns out dry.

 - Do not compromise on this step otherwise the gravy will taste of raw onion and garlic.

-- Add coriander powder, turmeric powder, kashmiri red chili powder and garam masala powder and fry for another 2-3 minutes.
+- Add coriander powder, turmeric powder, Kashmiri red chili powder, cumin powder and garam masala powder and fry for another 2-3 minutes.